-- 7.7.3.1 The READY IDLE TEST shall begin immediately following the ACTIVE TEST. - 7.7.3.2 No FOREGROUND IO shall be initiated on the SUT during the READY IDLE TEST other than that required to satisfy the instrumentation requirements in Error!
-Reference source not found. - 7.7.3.3 AVERAGE POWER for this test phase is known as $PA_R(60)$ , as defined by Equation 7-3. - 7.7.3.4 The test sponsor may select the duration of the READY IDLE TEST, provided it is at least than two hours.
-The TEST SPONSOR shall use the final two hours of the test as the MEASUREMENT INTERVAL for the purposes of calculating the AVERAGE POWER..
+- 7.7.3.1 The READY IDLE TEST shall begin immediately following the ACTIVE TEST. - 7.7.3.2 No FOREGROUND IO shall be initiated on the SUT during the READY IDLE TEST other than that required to satisfy the instrumentation requirements in 7.3.5. - 7.7.3.3 AVERAGE POWER for this test phase is known as $PA{Rl}(60)$ , as defined by Equation 7-3. - 7.7.3.4 The test sponsor may select the duration of the READY IDLE TEST, provided it is at least than two hours.
+The TEST SPONSor shall use the final two hours of the test as the MEASUREMENT INTERVAL for the purposes of calculating the AVERAGE POWER.